Turn RunPod's per-second GPU spend into a running cost

 How does CostCompass track your RunPod costs?

 CostCompass reads your billing from RunPod’s API: your GPU pod, serverless, and network-volume spend, each as a daily reported cost, plus your current prepaid balance.
 It rolls that into a running month-to-date total grouped by resource type.
 Because RunPod reports the money directly, there’s no pricing step in between, so the figure is RunPod’s own.
-When you first connect it starts from that point forward, and each refresh brings the running total and the balance current.
+Your first refresh pulls the current month so far, and each refresh after that brings the running total and the balance current.

 Two things make that practical for a solo developer.
 First, your key is encrypted in your browser before anything is stored.
 The key you paste is sealed with your vault password on your own device, and only the sealed version is ever saved: a blob CostCompass can’t open, because the vault password stays with you.
-When it’s time to read your usage, your browser unseals the key and passes it to a relay that uses it for that one call to RunPod and is built not to log or keep it.
+When it’s time to read your usage, your browser unseals the key and passes it to a relay that uses it for the requests that refresh needs and is built not to log or keep it.
 What we hold at rest is locked ciphertext.
 The key your account runs on never reaches us in usable form.

 Second, RunPod doesn’t sit alone.
 The same dashboard rolls its running cost up with every other AI and compute provider you’ve connected, like Claude, OpenAI, and your other hosting, into one figure with a forecast.
 How you get to that cross-provider number (by hand, through tooling, or straight from each API) is its own decision.
 The ways to track AI costs across providers lay the options out side by side.